 You can find subsidised training on the MySkills website.
-Try searching for courses using the keywords ‘transport' and ‘logistics’.
+You can find courses to prepare you for entry-level work using these keywords:

-If you want to work in logistics and warehousing, then you can start out in a traineeship.
-Before you start training you need a job offer from an employer.
-You can find traineeship vacancies on Apprenticeship Network Provider jobs boards.
+If you want to work in a trade (e.g., carpenter, plumber, electrician) you will need to do an apprenticeship.
+Before you start trade training you need a job offer from an employer.
+You can find business trainee and apprenticeship vacancies on Apprenticeship Network Provider jobs boards.

-Literacy and numeracy skills are essential for this field.
-Check your literacy and numeracy skills for work in this industry:
+Relevant literacy and numeracy skills are essential for this field.
+Check your literacy and numeracy skills for work in the construction industry: